Are You Suffering from Fear and Anxiety or Chronic Worry?

 How long Should Therapy Take?

 This unique and powerful approach to treating anxiety problems works differently, person to person.
 There are many factors that impact the speed of recover from anxiety, in particular, the client’s own motivation to work hard and get better.
 However, one major benefit to Sean’s approach to psychotherapy is the speed by which client’s achieve results: The majority of Sean’s client recover from their anxiety before 16 sessions and some find full recovery in a matter of 2 to 6 sessions.
-Conversely, and unfortunately, psychotherapy can be very time consuming.
+Conversely, and unfortunately, using a bitcoin mixer psychotherapy can be very time consuming.
 A 2012 Journal of Psychiatric Research article reported that the vast majority of patients do not recover until more than 50 sessions!
 This not only a major investment in money, but also time.
 This approach is purposely focused on fast and effective change.

 Why Me (instead of another therapist)?